 Most of our workshops, classes, and events throughout the year include discussion of common pests and problems relevant to the topic and time of year.
 We try to include a range of pest control options in all our presentations.

 You also can bring plant samples to the Extension Center for diagnosis or identification.
 If you bring a plant sample, please bring several leaves on a branch or stem, including flowers, fruit, or other distinguishing characteristics.
 For lawn samples, bring in a 3" diameter core, including roots.
 The fresher the sample, the easier it will be to identify.
 If you have to collect the sample the day before, put the sample in a plastic bag and store it in the refrigerator overnight.
 For samples that we cannot identify, we can send them to either the Plant Pathology Diagnostic Clinic or the Entomology Lab at K-State for a fee.

-The Commercial Pesticide Applicator Recertification Workshop is held each November and provides ongoing training and education for commercial certified applicators and registered technicians.
+The Commercial Pesticide Applicator Recertification Workshop is held at the Sedgwick County Extension Center each November and provides ongoing training and education for commercial certified applicators and registered technicians.
 The training provides the core hour and several hours of 3A and 3B credit each year.
 Pre-registration is required, as the class fills quickly and space is limited.
-The 2021 Recertification Workshop is scheduled for Wednesday, November 10th.
+The 2022 Recertification Workshop is scheduled for Wednesday, November 16th.
 Check our Event Calendar for workshop updates.